 The Mountain Range (Cusco, Puno, etc)

-This period is the dry season, with hot, dry days (20-25°C) and cold, dry nights, often below zero, particularly in June and July.
-May is perhaps the best month with the countryside exceptionally lush, yet with superb views and excellent weather.
-You’ll find the flowers in fully bloomed, green grass and the streams full.
-Peru’s peak season is from June to September.
-You’ll find Cusco as a pretty cosmopolitan city with gringos from all over the globe converging inMachu Picchu.
-The famous pageant of Inti Raymi, the Inca festival of the winter solstice (24 June) draws thousands of visitors to Cusco, so it’s best to arrive early or make hotel reservations in advance.
+Mid April – October.
+This period is the dry season, with hot, dry days (20-25°C) and cold nights, temperatures are often below zero, particularly in June and July.
+May is perhaps the best month to visit the mountains because all the countryside is exceptionally green, yet with superb views and excellent weather.
+You will find the flowers in bloom, green grass and the streams full of water.
+Peru’s high season for tourism is from June to September.
+You’ll find Cusco as a pretty cosmopolitan city with “gringos” (Be aware that the word GRINGO is not a disrespectful expression, local people understand this word as BLONDE) from all over the globe converging in Machu Picchu.

 The Coast.